cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_3/Equal_Cost_Multipath_Load_Sharing_-_Hardware_ECMP.md

 ![/images/download/attachments/8362929/Reshash\_Add.png](/images/download/attachments/8362929/Reshash_Add.png)

 As a result, some flows may hash to new next hops, which can impact anycast deployments.

 ### Configure Resilient Hashing

-<span id="src-8362929_indexterm-4E4E4B4B961D41C1634AD7B56A735BA8">Resilient
-</span><span id="src-8362929_indexterm-44C63CC1C5A35B652EBB02808D8B36E2">hashing</span>
-is not enabled by default.
+Resilient hashing is not enabled by default.
 When resilient hashing is enabled, 65,536 buckets are created to be shared among all ECMP groups.
 An ECMP group is a list of unique next hops that are referenced by multiple ECMP routes.

 {{%notice info%}}